supermanzer/DendronNotes/vault/localibrary.nuxt.features.md

 - [x] Authentication against back-end using [Django REST Framework Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/) and [@nuxt/auth](https://auth.nuxtjs.org/).
 - [x] Registered patrons can check out a book that will be assigned to their checkout history.
 - [x] Registered patrons can see their checked out books, checkout history, and total late fees.
-- [ ] Allow a registered patron to return and book copy and update all necessary databse records.
+- [x] Allow a registered patron to return a book copy and update all necessary database records.
 - [ ] Allow registered patrons to "pay" late fees and write this back to the database.
 - [ ] Allow patrons to create a reservation on a book copy not currently available.
 - [ ] Upon login, notify a patron if a book they have reserved is currently available for checkout.